EvanForsythe/BB485/week09.md

 | Example seq ID (before)  |         |         |         |
 | Example seq ID (after)   |         |         |         |

+2. Create an 'Issue' on github suggesting a way to improve Squeakuences.
+If you experience any bugs, you'll definitely want to report those.
+If you don't see any bugs, use the Issue to suggest an improvement in the usability of Squeakuences.

 [Back to Top](#top)